binarynonsense/comic-book-reader/docs/README.en.md

 - Filipino localization by [AndrewL (CodeByMoriarty)](https://github.com/CodeByMoriarty)

 There's info about how to contribute to the project in the [CONTRIBUTING.md](../CONTRIBUTING.md) file.

-## License:

-ACBR's code is released under the BSD 2-Clause [license](../LICENSE).
-To check the licenses of the node modules and other libraries used in the project go to the [licenses](../licenses/) folder.

 ## Other: